-The vehicle may be driven with the engine air filter warning light illuminated/or when the underhood air filter restriction gauge has moved to the CHANGE FILTER mark for up to 400 km (250 miles) without damaging the engine or related components.
+The vehicle may be driven with the engine air filter warning light illuminated/or when the underhood air filter restriction gauge has moved to the CHANGE FILTER mark for up to 250 miles (400 km) without damaging the engine or related components.
 However, the air filter element must be replaced at the earliest opportunity.
 Refer to Air filter restriction gauge (if equipped) in this section of the supplement for more information.